LinkedEarth/Pyleoclim_util/README.md

  If you have specific requests, please contact linkedearth@gmail.com

 ### <a name = "version">Version Information</a>
+0.2.5: Fix error on loading (Looking for Spectral Module)
 0.2.4: Fix load error from init
 0.2.3: Freeze LiPD version to 1.2 to avoid conflicts with 1.3
 0.2.2: Change progressbar to tqdm and add standardization function